Florida

 Please describe any grant work that names the science of reading and/or evidence-aligned instruction including links, where applicable

 Florida offers the High-Impact Reading Interventions and Targeted Supports (H.I.I.T.S.) grant.
 The purpose of this funding is to provide supplemental support to promote high-quality reading strategies and literacy professional development based in the science of reading.
+(Grant ends 9/30/2024)

-Florida also offers the Reading Tutoring for K-3 Students grant.
+Florida also offered the Reading Tutoring for K-3 Students grant.
 The purpose of this funding is to support direct student tutoring in reading to focus on closing achievement gaps and accelerating student reading achievement.
 The tutoring would include programs that deploy trained tutors to classrooms across the state to support students with reading.
 Tutoring programs will engage research-based practices and implement literacy rich schedules for identified students that would benefit from these additional supports.
 The goal is to provide targeted individual or small group tutoring and other student level instruction and support to improve grade level reading by the end of third grade.
 The Applicants must attend training provided by the Florida Center for Reading Research (FCRR) and utilize the tutoring training materials and resources to train recruited tutors to ensure evidence-based comprehensive resources are utilized to effectively train and support tutors.
+(Grant ended on 9/30/2023)

 Florida also offers the Comprehensive Literacy State Development Grant (CLSD), the purpose of which is to award subgrants to local education agencies to build capacity of knowledge and implementation of evidence-based practices.